russellsteen/job-search-help/identity-protection.md

 About this list
- - **Do not navigate to the company website before you do the first three steps.
+ - **Do not navigate to the company website before you do the first four (4) steps.
 The website itself could be an attack.**
  - The list is ordered to bail out quickly and save your time.
 If things look suspicious in step 1, don't bother with step 2.
  - Sometimes you cannot get every bit of information.
 Emails can be harder to find than you might expect.
 If a recruiter reaches out to you, ask for their email.
  - If it acts like a ducks and quacks like a duck, assume it is malicious.
 It is on the recruiter to not behave as a scammer, not on you to give them benefit of the doubt.
 Scammers, Spammers, and Hackers rely on your "benefit of the doubt" and need to be nice.